-When I tell people I work in “sales at a company”, some react in a way as though they expect me to start flogging them some shady gadgets, especially in the UK and Europe.
-Americans have already figured out that software sales is a pretty cool gig, since some of the smartest young professionals across the United States are moving to the West Coast to start their in software sales.
+When I tell people I work in “sales at a tech company”, some react in a way as though they expect me to start flogging them some shady gadgets, especially in the UK and Europe.
+Americans have already figured out that software sales is a pretty cool gig, since some of the smartest young professionals across the United States are moving to the West Coast to start their careers in software sales.
 For one thing, the average annual compensation for sales executives at US tech companies can be upwards of $200,000.

 So what’s the disconnect?
 Why do some find this career alluring, while others seem allergic to the idea of a career in sales?